 Number 385This property is on the eastern corner of the passage leading to Back Lane and in 1840 was one of three houses, yards and land owned by Louisa Dancer.
 It was occupied by John Burford, who is recorded here in the 1841 census as a pawnbroker, aged 50.
 There is an earlier reference to John Burford, pawnbroker, Old Brentford in Pigot's 1823-1824 directory, but as yet it has not been established whether he operated from no. 385 then.
 By 1861 he had moved to the corner of North Road, number 364.

 In 1851 and 1861 John Vaughan, master butcher lived here, followed by Thomas Nuthall, butcher (1871, 1881) and Mrs Ann Nuthall, butcher (1890, 1891, 1901).
 This Nuthall family may have been related to the Nuthalls who lived at around number 338 and were bakers.

 Access to Archives web site includes several references to documents held at London Metropolitan Archives for no. 385 in the period 1872 – 1912.

-Numbers 386 - 388In the tithe map dated 1839 an area of open land is shown next to number 385 with a frontage of about 40’ to the High Street.
+Numbers 386 - 388In the tithe map dated 1839 an area of open land is shown next to number 385 with a frontage of about 40' to the High Street.
 When the 1865 OS Map was drawn up, 3 houses had been built on this ground, plus a smaller fourth property: this may not have been living accommodation.
-These were to become numbers 386 – 388, also named 3, 2 and 1 Aspin Cottages.
+The three houses were to become numbers 386 – 388, also named 3, 2 and 1 Aspin Cottages.

 The 1909/10 Valuation describes no. 386 as a terrace house with a room extending over an archway at the side.
 Owner as for no. 385.